BCLibraries/burns-exhibits/content/Genius-of-Genre-Flann-O'Brien/FOB-OKane-large-image-gallery-page.md

 This painting is inspired by old Phillip Mathers, the murder victim from *The Third Policeman*.
 He is depicted in a circle of books, each with a different mask placed upon it.
 The image was originally conceived as the poster for the IV International Flann O’Brien Conference held in Salzburg in 2017.
 It has since functioned as a study for an animated sequence.
 {{% /largefigure %}}

-{{% largefigure src="../intro-image.jpg" headline="Three Policemen, 2019" description="David O'Kane, oil on canvas" size="large" align="left"%}}
-This painting depicts three policemen inspired by the absurd characters in O’Nolan’s novel.
-They are reminiscent of automata, collaged together from disparate, inhuman elements to create ludicrous and monstrous mechanical figures.
-They occupy a liminal space beyond logic and rationality that transcends planes of existence.
-The painting emphasizes their sinister authoritarian undercurrents, which are all the more malevolent and horrific against the backdrop of cruel, apathetic humor.
-{{% /largefigure %}}